***Parking Tickets can now by paid over the phone – call 570-258-8552***

 Designation of Residential Permit Parking Districts

 The Residential Permit Parking Districts are located near the campus of East Stroudsburg University and Pocono Medical Center.
-There are two areas designated as residential permit parking districts, designated as the “Blue” and “Yellow” Permit Parking Districts.
+There are three areas designated as residential permit parking districts, designated as the “Blue”, “Yellow”, and “Red” Permit Parking Districts.
 Permit holders are only permitted to park in the area that corresponds with the color of their permit decal during the hours that the residential permit parking restrictions are in effect.

 The “Blue” District contains the following streets or roads: Analomink Street; Drake Street; Hoffman Street; Fairview Street; Penn Street; Prospect Street; (from Elk Street north to Nos.
-57/58); Ransberry Avenue; South Green Street; and Stemple Street.
+57/58); Ransberry Avenue; South Green Street; South Kistler Street; and Stemple Street.

 The “Yellow” District contains the following streets or roads: Braeside Avenue; Brodhead Avenue; Centre Street; East Brown Street (from Prospect Street west to its terminus); Elk Street; Merten Street; Orchard Street; and Ridgeway Street.